jothipn/karnataka_eprocurement/README.md

 10. If you want it as csv, right click on table and export table

 ### Coming soon
-I will code a simple RSS feed to subscribe to latest tenders
+- Code a simple RSS feed to subscribe to latest tenders
+- Simple UI to explore the data
+- Download the documents along with scraping info

 ### Authors
 <table>